 Here's your challenge - take one or two of these tips and add it to your practice routine for 4 days.
 That's it!
 After those 4 days, notice if anything feels different about your playing and share it in the comment section.
 We'd love to hear it!
 Also, if you have any tips for practicing ear-training as a beginner, please share those as well!

-Want to take your banjo, mandolin, or guitar playing to the next level?
+Want to take your banjo, mandolin, guitar or bass playing to the next level?
 Get started with Tunefox for free today.